 NORD supports a strong expanded access system to allow patients with life threatening diseases, who are unable to join a clinical trial, to access investigational therapies currently in FDA-endorsed clinical trials.

 The current expanded access system represents a collaborative effort between patients, physicians, the pharmaceutical industry, and the FDA.
-Under the current system, if a patient and physician agree that a potentially lifesaving therapy is in a clinical trial, they can petition the drug company for access to the drug, but only if the patient is unable to join the clinical trial.
+Under the current system, if a patient and physician agree that a potentially lifesaving therapy is in a clinical trial, but they cannot join the trial, they can petition the drug company for access to the drug.
 The patient and physician must also determine there is no alternative treatment in existence.

 While this system works most of the time, there are still hurdles that must be overcome.
 Often small companies do not have any extra product to give, and expanded access requests would siphon away product from the clinical trials.
 Companies are also concerned about adverse events in patients not in the clinical trials affecting the FDA’s review.
 There are cost concerns as well.